 This lake, also known as Big Lava Lake (as Little Lava Lake is right next to it), is an easy drive just off the Cascade Lakes Highway south of Bend.
 Lava Lake is primarily a rainbow trout fishery, and it can produce fish in both good numbers and sizes.
 Decent-sized brook trout are also present in fishable numbers.
 (The state record brookie came from the nearby upper Deschutes River.)
 Bait fishing, trolling and fly fishing are all popular and effective at Lava Lake.

 One of Oregon’s largest and deepest natural lakes, Odell is well known for its huge schools of kokanee and the huge mackinaw (lake trout) that gobble them to reach state record size.
 The lake, near Willamette Pass, is a reasonable drive from either Eugene or Bend.
 The kokanee, or landlocked sockeye salmon, are tasty and so plentiful that skilled anglers regularly reach the 25-kokanee limit when the bite is on.
 Odell’s kokanee aren’t as large as in some lakes, but the fishing here is almost always worthwhile.
 Jigging and trolling are both popular methods.
 Fish for kokanee at shallow depths in the early season and down deep in the summer.
 Lake trout are commonly caught between 10 and 20 pounds, gorging themselves on the kokanee, and the state record of 40.5 pounds was landed here in 1984.
 Rainbow trout are a good third option here but don’t attract nearly as many anglers as the other fish, even though fishing for them can be quite good along the shallow shoreline shelves.
 Rainbows and whitefish can be caught from shore, although bank access is limited mostly to campground areas.
+Incidentally caught bull trout must be released unharmed.
 A boat is needed to catch kokanee and lake trout.
 Odell Lake also is known for strong afternoon winds, so most anglers get on the lake early.
 The west end offers the best shelter.

 This is a big and very productive lake in the crater of a dormant volcano in the Paulina Mountains southeast of Bend and east of La Pine.
 Paulina has popular fisheries for big brown trout, healthy schools of kokanee that run bigger here than in many lakes, and abundant rainbow trout.
 The state record brown, a 28-plus pounder caught here in 2002, is one of the largest browns ever landed on the West Coast.
 Fishing for browns can be very good in the late spring and early summer, after an ice-out that comes late at 6,350 feet in elevation.
 Kokanee and rainbow trout are caught all summer, and rainbows make a good fishery until bad weather returns in the fall.
 Paulina shares high-elevation Newberry Crater with East Lake, which also has brown and rainbow trout and kokanee fisheries as well as Atlantic salmon.

 Another large and productive reservoir, west of La Pine and next to popular South and North Twin lakes, Wickiup is best known for big brown trout and kokanee.
 Much of the lake is shallow, with deeper river channels and fluctuating water levels, making it somewhat difficult to master.
 Kokanee grow to nice size and often are caught in as little as 10 feet of water in spring before retreating to deeper channels for summer.
 Brown trout grow very large, producing a past state record 26-pounder, and are often caught in submerged river channels.
 In the fall, browns assemble off Gull Point and in the Deschutes channel at the northwest end of the lake before they spawn, often gorging on the kokanee that also gather for their own spawning run.
-Wickiup also has a decent population of rainbow trout, as well as illegally introduced largemouth bass and brown bullhead catfish.
+Wickiup also has a growing population of rainbow trout, as well as illegally introduced largemouth bass and brown bullhead catfish.